Glenroy (Vic.)

 Glenroy displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Glenroy's dwelling structure, as per the latest Census, consisted of 58.5% houses and 41.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Glenroy, as per the latest Census, 58.5% of dwellings were houses while 41.6% comprised semi-detached homes, apartments, and other types.
 In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Glenroy was at 28.0%, with mortgaged dwellings at 33.4% and rented ones at 38.6%.
-The median monthly mortgage repayment in Glenroy was $1,927, lower than Melbourne metro's $2,000.
+Home ownership in Glenroy stood at 28.0%, with mortgaged dwellings at 33.4% and rented ones at 38.6%.
+The median monthly mortgage repayment was $1,927, lower than Melbourne metro's $2,000.
 Median weekly rent in Glenroy was $369, compared to Melbourne metro's $390.
-Nationally, Glenroy's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Nationally, Glenroy's mortgage repayments were higher at $1,927 versus Australia's average of $1,863, while rents were lower at $369 against the national figure of $375.

 Frequently Asked Questions - Housing